-A Partner at Butler, James Michael Shaw, Jr. practices in our casualty defense litigation, coverage defense, and extra-contractual claims departments.
+A Partner at Butler, James Michael Shaw, Jr. practices in our coverage-defense and extra-contractual departments, focusing primarily on defending claims of insurer bad faith.
 He also represents insurance intermediaries, including agents and brokers, in defense of error-and-omission claims.
-Since joining the firm in 2007, James has written and spoken on topics as diverse as insurance-intermediary liability and constitutional law.
+Mr. Shaw also has a background in aviation law, having represented airlines, aviation repair facilities, aircraft-part manufacturers, airports, and aviation insurers.
+Since joining the firm in 2007, James has written and spoken on topics as diverse as insurance-intermediary liability, constitutional law, and the law governing Unmanned Aircraft systems, more colloquially known as drones.
+He is rated AV Preeminent by Martindale-Hubble.

 James is admitted to practice in all Florida state courts; the United States District Courts for the Northern, Middle, and Southern Districts of Florida; and the Eleventh Circuit Court of Appeals.
-He is a member of the Florida Bar, Hillsborough County Bar Association, and the American Civil Liberties Union.
-He graduated magna cum laude from the University of Miami School of Law.
-In 2015, James was elected to the Board of Trustees of the Unitarian Universalist Church of Tampa.
+He is a member of the Florida Bar, Hillsborough County Bar Association, and the American Civil Liberties Union, for which he has chaired the Legal Panel for the Greater Tampa Chapter since 2007.
+He graduated magna cum laude from the University of Miami School of Law, where he served as Articles and Comments Editor for the University of Miami Law Review.
+James currently serves on the Board of Trustees of the Unitarian Universalist Church of Tampa and is a past Chair of the Charter and Bylaws Committee of the Hillsborough County Democratic Party.
+James has also taught Legal Research & Writing as an adjunct professor for St. Petersburg College.

 Bayfront Cent.
 Sec. & Sys., Inc. v.
 N.Y.
 Cent.
 Mut.
 Ins.
 Co., 17 Fla.
 L. Weekly Supp.
 181a (Fla.
 6th Jud.
 Cir.
 2010) – order dismissing multi-count complaint against New York automobile insurer